 SSI Loans

-Loans for people on SSI disability put your benefits at risk if your countable resources exceed $2,000 for an individual or $3,000 for a couple.
+Loans for seniors on SSI disability put your benefits at risk if your countable resources exceed $2,000 for an individual or $3,000 for a couple.
 For instance, if a widow keeps $1,500 in cash in a bank account and the lender deposits $1,000 in loan proceeds, she exceeds the limit.

 In this example, she is ineligible to receive the average monthly SSI stipend of about $600 until she spends at least $500 of the loan proceeds.